 Longer or Shorter Games

-25. Games may also be played as 7 or 19 point games.
+32. Games may also be played as 7 or 19 point games.
 In these, the winner is the side which first scores 4 or 10 points respectively.
+In a 7 point game the first 6 hoops are scored, followed by hoop 1 again if a 7th hoop is required.
 In a 19 point game, after the first 12 hoops are scored, hoops 3, 4, 1, 2, 11 and 12 are played, followed by hoop 3 again as the 19th hoop if required.

 [last updated March 2022]